 The idea of this rattles me.
-The idea of going back to work after making thousands with the click of a mouse for years and being around people I probably won’t like just pushes the knife further into the wound.
+The idea of going back to work after making thousands with the click of a mouse for years and years and being around people I probably won’t like just pushes the knife further into the wound.

-She agrees and she listens.
+She agrees and listens.

 We are on the phone for two hours.

 “It’ll be good for you,” she kept saying.